 The Model United Nations Summer Academy will provide students with a comprehensive blend of academic and co-curricular activities that assist in strengthening skills such as leadership, negotiation, public speaking, research, writing, and conflict resolution.
 Students interested in any and every field of academic study are encouraged to participate in this program.

-The Model United Nations Summer Academy will be offered twice in Summer 2020:
+The Model United Nations Summer Academy will be offered in FULLY ONLINE format in Summer 2020.
+Choose from two different sessions:

 What is Model United Nations?